France sees lowest weekday COVID-19 death toll increase since end March

 Health Ministry chief Jerome Salomon said the number of people in intensive care units fell to 4,019 from 4,207 on Wednesday, down for a 22nd consecutive day.

-The number of people in hospital with coronavirus also fell again to 26,283 from 26,834, also continuing an uninterrupted fall of more than two weeks.
+The number of people in hospital with coronavirus also fell again to 26,283 from 26,834, also continuing an uninterrupted fall since more than two weeks.

-Salomon said the number of confirmed coronavirus infections in the country rose by 1,138 or 0.9% to 129,580 from a revised 128,442 on Wednesday.
-The ministry had already reported 129,859 cases on Tuesday, before the revision.

-Salomon did not provide a breakdown for the number of probable infections in nursing homes on Thursday.
-On Wednesday, that tally stood at 37,978.